 Libraries provide an example of what I mean.
 Yes, there have been significant funding problems in recent years.
 But also some shape-changing in line with technical and social and educational developments.
 Libraries have become more like social and cultural centres, offering a whole new range of activities.
 Distinctions once clear are now less so.
 The popular word ‘hub’ begins to apply with some accuracy to buildings once associated just with books and desks and study and hush.

-Just before Christmas, an organisation called ‘Libraries Connected’ advertised this project to its members.
+Just before Christmas, an organisation called ‘Libraries Connected’ advertised ‘Poems for the wall’ to its members.
 Since then, libraries all over the country have registered on this site.
-At the time of writing, I know very little more than that, except my own pleasure that perhaps we are heading back into circulation, the international and connective words of this project’s poems heading back into the conversation.
+At the time of writing, I know very little more than that, except my own pleasure that perhaps we are heading back into circulation, the international and connective words of this project’s poems joining the conversation once again .

 Rogan Wolf, Project Director